sharpu/pihole-migration/README.md

 change Value (from) pi.hole (to) ip-addr

 # Note
-Reboot to see if all changes are persistent and pi-hole v6 is still working
+Reboot, to see if all changes are persistent and pi-hole v6 is still working